naoki-koike/naoki-koike.github.io/projects/encryption/README.md

 who can decrypt messages that are encrypted with your public key.

 - In the transport layer, do these messages use TCP or UDP?
 Why?
- -In the transport layer, these messages will use TCP because
+ -In the transport layer, these messages will use TCP for perfect replication of the message.

 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the